 As you can see, you can use many different exercise routines and methods to improve sleep and prevent insomnia.
 Generally, the best advice I could give is to do lower intensity and moderate exercise routines that do not elevate your heart rate too much just before bed.

-Short bursts of cardio exercises are also ideal, but most high-intensity exercises should be done two hours or more before bedtime.
+Short bursts of cardio exercises are also ideal, but you should do most high-intensity exercises two hours or more before bedtime.

-Stretching, Yoga, and Meditation are your best options in relaxation and claiming exercises in you are stressed or suffer from anxiety.
+Stretching, Yoga and Meditation are your best options in relaxation and claiming exercises if you are stressed or suffer from anxiety.

 Table of Contents